csound-flossmanual/csound-floss/book/03-e-arrays.md

 Some care is needed to use these opcodes correctly:

--   The array kArr must be declared in advance to its usage in these opcodes, usually with init.
+-   The array *kArr* must be declared in advance to its usage in these opcodes, usually with *init*.
--   The size of this array depends on the FFT size of the f-signal fSigIn.
+-   The size of this array depends on the FFT size of the f-signal *fSigIn*.
 If the FFT size is N, the f-signal will contain N/2+1 amplitude-frequency pairs.
 For instance, if the FFT size is 1024, the FFT will write out 513 bins, each bin containing one value for amplitude and one value for frequency.
 So to store all these values, the array must have a size of 1026.
 In general, the size of kArr equals FFT-size plus two.
--   The indices 0, 2, 4, ... of kArr will contain the amplitudes; the
+-   The indices 0, 2, 4, ... of *kArr* will contain the amplitudes; the
     indices 1, 3, 5, ... will contain the frequencies of the bins of a specific frame.
--   The number of this frame is reported in the kFrame output of pvs2array.
-By this parameter you know when pvs2array writes new values to the array kArr.
+-   The number of this frame is reported in the *kFrame* output of *pvs2array*.
+By this parameter you know when *pvs2array* writes new values to the array *kArr*.
--   On the way back, the FFT size of fSigOut, which is written by pvsfromarray, depends on the size of kArr.
-If the size of kArr is 1026, the FFT size will be 1024.
+-   On the way back, the FFT size of *fSigOut*, which is written by *pvsfromarray*, depends on the size of *kArr*.
+If the size of *kArr* is 1026, the FFT size will be 1024.
--   The default value for ihopsize is 4 (= fftsize/4); the default value
+-   The default value for *ihopsize* is 4 (= fftsize/4); the default value
-    for inwinsize is the fftsize; and the default value for iwintype is 1, which means a hanning window.
+    for *inwinsize* is the fftsize; and the default value for *iwintype* is 1, which means a hanning window.

 Here is an example that implements a spectral high-pass filter.
 The